Ev0lv3nta/smartscan-search/README.md

 ## Buy Me A Coffee

 The app is free, but if you enjoy using it and want to support project development and maintenance, consider donating using one of the options below.
-One of my main goals is training my own model to replace CLIP for improved accuracy.

 ### Donate with Kofi